Wiladams/sr/lessons/week8/README.md

 QueIterator has been improved upon, where filters can be chained together.

+screensnapshot has been introduced so snapshots of the screen can be easily incorporated into the p5 environment.

 As there are more windows APIs used, there has been some organization of the header files.
 All Windows specific routines are located in the files beginning with 'win32_'.